 A space observatory

 LISA will be the first space-based gravitational-wave observatory.
-It will consists of three satellites spanning a triangular detector with 2.5 million kilometer long arms following the Earth on its orbit around the Sun.
-The satellites will measure distance changes caused by gravitational waves between test masses free falling inside the spacecraft, LISA will use laser light sent between the satellites to create the largest interferometer ever built.
+It will consist of three satellites spanning a triangular detector with 2.5 million kilometer long arms following the Earth on its orbit around the Sun.
+The satellites will measure distance changes caused by gravitational waves between test masses free falling inside the spacecraft.
+LISA will use laser light sent between the satellites to create the largest interferometer ever built.
 Key techonologies were tested and demonstrated by the LISA Pathfinder mission.

 A rich source population